marandalucas/acme-balloon/README.md

 This chart creates the following Kubernetes resources:

-1. **Namespace**: Creates a dedicated namespace for ACME Balloon pods
+1. **PriorityClass**: Creates a low-priority class for balloon pods (if it doesn't already exist)
-2. **PriorityClass**: Creates a low-priority class for balloon pods
+2. **Deployment**: Creates the deployment with configurable replicas

-3. **Deployment**: Creates the deployment with configurable replicas
+**Note**: The namespace is created automatically by Helm using the `--create-namespace` flag during installation.

 ## Priority Class